 This iconic landmark serves as a poignant reminder of the atrocities suffered here during World War II.
-The nearby museum highlights the plight of the POWs and Asian laborers tortured by the Japanese, whilst the beautifully maintained WWII cemetery provides a quiet sanctuary for reflection.
+The nearby museum highlights the plight of the POWs and Asian laborers tortured by the Japanese, whilst the beautifully maintained World War II cemetery provides a quiet sanctuary for reflection.

 In 1942 Japan seized Myanmar from British control and quickly decided to build a rail link to Thailand in order to maintain a secure supply route to their forces.
 Although the obvious link was by sea, Allied submarines controlling the region made it too treacherous.
 The rail link, however, would be no easier.